iansltx/spongebot/README.md

 An example of a PHP-based Lambda function, from scratch...ish (runtime is based on Bref).

+If you're looking for an example using Bref and Serverless Framework, switch to the `bref` branch.

 ## Basic Setup

 1. `composer install`